Healthy employees at healthy workplaces Ergonomics in the workplace

 Overview of benefits

 As part of corporate health management (CHM), the goal of ergonomics in the workplace is to reduce illness-related absences and promote the performance of your employees.
-This is achieved through the optimal design of workplaces, which account for the individual needs of the employees, in addition to subject-specific training.
+This is achieved through the optimal design of workplaces, which take account of the individual needs of the employees, in addition to subject-specific training.
 Traditionally, this work is completed in two steps:

-• Workplace assessment: Our occupational safety experts check out the workplaces and work sequences of your company on site.
+1. Workplace assessment: Our occupational safety experts check out the workplaces and work sequences of your company on site.
 The result: Health hazards can be identified and replaced with more ergonomic alternatives.

-• Workshops: Our workshops last from half a day to several days and will raise your employees' awareness about the enormous long-term value of healthy motion behavior.
+2. Workshops: Our workshops last from half a day to several days and will raise your employees’ awareness about the enormous long-term value of healthy motion behavior.
 We devise measures so that each individual can reach the specified goals; we draw up a practical implementation plan based on the measurement results, and generate motivation through additional success monitoring.

 Support and frequently asked questions